 The OES visited Scioto-Strader Cemetery on October 18, 2002.
-Although the cemetery was founded in 1888, the oldest tombstone in the cemetery dated to 1825.
+Although the cemetery was officially established in 1888, the oldest tombstone in the cemetery dated to 1825.
 It could be possible that some graves were relocated here from other cemeteries.
-Scioto-Strader encompasses about five acres and was generally in good shape, as it has been cared for by township trustees since 1920.
-Many of the tombstones dated from the late-1800s to the mid-1900s.
-There was a small vault built into the side of a hill where bodies were stored throughout the winter so they could be buried in warmer weather when the ground was thawed.
+Scioto-Strader Cemetery encompasses about five acres and is generally in good shape as it has been cared for by township trustees since 1920.
+Many of the tombstones dated from the late 1800s to mid 1900s.
+There was a small vault built into the side of a hill where bodies were stored throughout the winter so they could be interred in warmer weather when the ground was thawed.
 Unfortunately, the cemetery was heavily vandalized a few years after our visit.
 Through hard work and dedication, volunteers were able to restore most of the cemetery.

 Scioto-Strader Cemetery is located down a lane south of Hiner Road, west of State Route 104 in Grove City; Franklin County.